 Soon you will be able to use an app so you can tell the battery what you want it to do.
 So you can tell it to stop charging itself from solar and start charging itself from the main grid.
 That will help if you are not generating much solar power, or if you have a time of use electricity tariff, where the grid power is cheaper during certain times.

 It can be installed outside, but because the sun shining on the battery can cause it to heat, we need to put it on an east or south aspect.
-It can be mounted on the floor or on the wall.
-Most of the installations we do are on the floor, because it’s more stable.
+It can be mounted on the floor or the wall.
+Most of the installations we do are on the floor because it’s more stable.

 Unless the site is complicated, a battery takes two to three hours to install.

-If it’s a Tesla battery, we sometimes refer it to the Tesla people, or other appropriate manufacturer depending on the battery’s make, but we are the first point of contact for any services and warranties.
+If it’s a Tesla battery, we sometimes refer it to the Tesla people, or other appropriate manufacturers depending on the battery’s make, but we are the first point of contact for any services and warranties.